IT50/book/en/file-format.md

 [[CON]] **Archive** formats combine multiple files into one file. **File compression** algorithms can losslessly convert data to and from a less space-consuming form stored in a specialized format.

 An archive does not have to compress its contents.
 The UNIX Tape Archive (TAR) format is an example of this.
-People usually compress the TAR file with one of the compression algorithms and get the compressed file with double extensions (e.g. .tar.gz).
+People usually compress the TAR file with one of the compression algorithms and get the compressed file with double extensions (`.tar.gz`).
 Other archive formats may have compression integrated and produce one compressed file with one extension.

 ### Media